loyher343/sql-queries/day1/README.md

 INSERT INTO table_name (col_name, col_name) VALUES (value1, value2);
 ```

-For the expense table above, we'd need to insert the data as follows:
+For the expense table above, we'd need to insert the data as follows.
+Notice that we don't have to insert the id because we told the database to autoincrement the id for each new record.

 ```
-INSERT INTO expenses (id, name, amount) VALUES (1, 'Coffee', 3.78)
+INSERT INTO expenses (name, amount) VALUES ('Coffee', 3.78)
 ```

 Okay, that's enough for creation today.
 Let's spend our time today focusing on existing data.